How to Have a Low-Intervention Birth: Tips from a Doula

 Natalie is the best at comfort measures!

 When preparing for a low intervention birth many parents focus on things like breathing techniques, birth balls, and labor positions.
-Those are wonderful but are not the primary determiners in having the low intervention birth of your dreams.
-The factors I’ve noticed that consistently make the biggest difference: you provider and birth location, education and preparation, and your support team.
+While those are wonderful, the factors I’ve noticed that consistently make the biggest difference are you provider and birth location, prenatal education, and having the right support team.

 1. Choose a Provider and Birth Location In-Line With Your Birth Preferences